About Me

 In terms of the actual content on here, you can expect the following:

-Plus when I’m travelling, I tend to act like a cat in a lot of ways.
+Plus, in some ways when I’m travelling, I tend to act like a Cat.
 I’m curious, cautious, independent, and friendly.
-I mean, I don’t lick myself or eat mice, but you get what I’m saying.
+I mean, I don’t lick myself or chase mice, but you get what I’m saying!

 Star, the cat!
 Happily resting with her Panda friend